Islamosama1/ims/README.md

-Its an internship management system
+Its an internship Management System

 # React-Nodejs-Setup